BennJo101/Log_Distillery/README.md

 docker compose pull && docker compose up -d
 ```

-> **Tip for RheinMan / GovCloud:** Deploy inside your existing AWS GovCloud or Azure Government VNet.
+> **Tip for GovCloud:** Deploy inside your existing AWS GovCloud or Azure Government VNet.
 Set `WEBHOOK_URL` to your internal hostname so the Log Distillery can reach it from within the boundary without any traffic leaving the perimeter.

 ---